dhawaldarji7/Transliterator/README.md

 # Transliterator
 A machine transliterator for Hindi-English transliteration using CRF's and RNN's.

+This project was developed as a final project for the CS880: Machine Learning for Sequences and Text course at the Univeristy of New Hampshire

 Instructions on running this project.

 The project is divided into parts: 1) CRF 2) Neural Networks